lovettchris/SgmlReader/README.md

 *Note:* all 1.8.x releases up to 1.8.7 are compatible with 1.8.0.
 Use assembly redirection to account for newer versions when recompilation is not an option.

+### Release notes for 1.8.19 (2021-Jan-29)

+* Add direct support for .NET 5.0 version of SgmlReader.
+* Fix automated security alert in unit test project by updating log4net version.

 ### Release notes for 1.8.16 (2020-July-24)

 Thanks to [Jason Nelson](https://github.com/iamcarbon) for the following code cleanups: